 Drone regulations in Great Britain (United Kingdom)

-In this post, I’d like to introduce you to the current regulations for operating drones in the United Kingdom.
+In this post, I’ll introduce you to the current regulations for flying drones in the United Kingdom.

-Since 2019, there are two types of drone registration in the UK.
+Since 2019, there are two ways to register your drone in the UK.

-The first is registration as an operator.
+First, there is the registration as an operator.
 If your drone is equipped with a camera and you want to use it in the country, you must register as an operator.
 An operator is the person or company responsible for the drone.
-This person must be an adult (at least 18 years old).
-The registration is possible online and costs £11.79.
-You can also register as an operator only if you are not flying the drone yourself, for example, if the pilot is your underage child.
-The Operator ID is valid for one year and must be visibly attached to the drone.
-We therefore recommend attaching a drone label.
+This person must be at least 18 years old.
+Registration is possible online and costs £11.79.
+You can also register as an operator only, even if you are not flying the drone yourself, for example, if the pilot is your underage child.
+The operator ID is valid for one year and must be visibly attached to the drone.

-There is also the option to register as a flyer.
-Registration as a flyer is required if your drone weighs 250 grams or more.
-To obtain your Flyer ID, you must be at least 13 years old and pass an online test.
-This is free and tests your knowledge of the safety rules.
-It consists of 40 multiple choice questions, of which you must answer 30 correctly.
-You can retake the test as many times as necessary if you do not reach the 75% threshold on your first try.
-The Flyer ID is valid for five years.
+You can also register as a flyer.
+Flyer registration is required if your drone weighs 100 grams or more.
+To receive your flyer ID, you must be at least 13 years old and pass an online test.
+The test is free and assesses your knowledge of the drone safety rules.
+It consists of 40 multiple-choice questions, of which you need to answer 30 correctly.
+You can repeat the test as many times as needed if you do not reach the 75% threshold on your first try.
+The flyer ID is valid for five years.

-If your drone weighs less than 250 grams and has no camera, you do not need an Operator ID or a Flyer ID.
+If your drone weighs less than 100 grams and has no camera, you do not need either an operator ID or a flyer ID.
 The same exemption applies to toy drones.

 | Criteria | Flyer ID | Operator ID |